How We Built Our UI

 So far I have described how we chose to handle interactions between our users and the browser.
 However, we needed a way for our application to deal with side effects and asynchronous operations, such as fetching data from a backend service.
 We decided to use the saga pattern, a common pattern for handling business processes in event-sourced systems, to handle side effects.

 Think of a saga as a separate thread in your application.
 It is a long-running process for handling business transactions and the errors which may arise during those transactions.
 A saga listens for events (Redux actions in our case) and then dispatches commands to other parts of the system.
 Actions may be dispatched by users creating side effects, by a backend service responding to a side effect, or by our application during a business process.
 Using sagas allows us to model these three actors in our system: the user, the application, and the server.

 Now that I've illustrated how we handle user interactions and asynchronous operations like HTTP requests, let's take a look at a simple example of how this all comes together.

 Imagine you are building an application which translates a message from Spanish to English.
 There is an input where you type your desired message and a “Translate” button.
 The translation is done via a backend web service which will respond with the English translation.
-Our application could look something like this:

 1. When the application loads initially there is no current translation on the page and the application is not currently fetching a translation.
 Our store has an initial state which our view reads from.
-The store looks like this:

 2. The user types “Hola” into the input and clicks the “Translate” button.